Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 Let's first talk about what is already available in YRB to render to textures which is very similar to Vulkan (becuase it's the initial backend).

-1. RenderTarget is exposed as Textures/Images just like Vulkan.s
+1. RenderTarget is exposed as Textures/Images just like Vulkan.
 2. RenderPass is exposed but subpasses are ignored, So it will become only bunch of formats and their load/store operations
 3. Framebuffers are exposed very similar to Vulkan
 4. PSO creation needs a RenderPass

-Pros: Simple vulkan and d3d12 implementation
+**Pros:** Simple vulkan and d3d12 implementation

-Cons: Too many objects to handle to be able to render to something, also textures might not be a good handle for RenderTarget resource types
+**Cons:** Too many objects to handle to be able to render to something, also textures might not be a good handle for RenderTarget resource types

 ## #1 : Let's use less objects to handle (failed attempt)